mulesoft-assets/template-sfdc2nets-opportunity-aggregation/README.md

 This Template should serve as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.

-This implementation retrieves opportunities from both Salesforce and Netsuite instances, compares them (opportunities match if `externalId` of NetSuite Opportunity is the same as `Id` of SalesForce Opportunity), and generates a CSV file which shows opportunities in Salesforce, opportunities in NetSuite, and opportunities present in both systems.
+This implementation retrieves opportunities from both Salesforce and Netsuite instances, compares them (opportunities match if the names are equal), and generates a CSV file which shows opportunities in Salesforce, opportunities in NetSuite, and opportunities present in both systems.
 The report is then sent to a configured group of e-mail addresses.

 # Considerations <a name="considerations"/>